NETWORK OPTIMIZATION - AUCTION ALGORITHMS

 D. P. Bertsekas, "A Distributed Algorithm for the

 Assignment Problem," Lab. for Information and Decision Systems Report, MIT, May 1979.
 The original paper, which includes the auction algorithm with epsilon scaling.
+A typeset version of the typewritten original.

 D. P. Bertsekas, "A New Algorithm for the